parkj189/uber-ride-cancellation-prediction/README.md

 # 🚗 Uber Ride Cancellation Prediction
 **Author:** Junghoon Park

-End-to-end data analytics and machine learning project to predict ride cancellations using the Uber NCR Ride Bookings dataset.
+**Project:** End-to-end data analytics and machine learning project to predict ride cancellations using the Uber NCR Ride Bookings dataset.

 ---

 ## 📌 Project Overview

-Ride cancellations are a major operational challenge for ride-hailing platforms.
-This project builds a **pre-ride cancellation prediction system** — identifying high-risk rides at booking time using only information available before the ride begins.
+Ride cancellations are a common issue for ride-hailing platforms.
+This project builds a **pre-ride cancellation prediction system** that identifies high-risk rides at booking time using only information available before the ride begins.

-The key constraint: **no post-ride features are used**, ensuring the model is deployable in a real production environment without data leakage.
+The key constraint: the model avoids using any post-ride features preventing data leakage and keeping the system deployable in practice.

 ---